polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Oracle

-In a blockchain network, an oracle connects the blockchain to a non-blockchain data source.
+An entity that connects a blockchain to a non-blockchain data source.
 Oracles enable the blockchain to access and act upon information from existing data sources and incorporate data from non-blockchain systems and services.

 ## Origin